How to Fix Sleep Schedule: 5 Tips to Get Back on Track

 5 Tips to Get Your Sleep Schedule Back on Track

 If you are one of the many who have been going to bed late, getting up late, and napping during the day, it is time to get back on schedule.
-As people head back to work, it is important that they are also getting the rest they need at night.
+As people head back to work, it is important that they are also getting the rest they need at night to reinforce the body’s sleep-wake cycle.

 Time to Fix Your Bad Sleep Schedule?
 Here’s How…